chancy23/liri-node-app/README.md

       * Language of the movie.
       * Plot of the movie.
       * Actors in the movie.
+        * Screenshot of command and output: "../screenshots/movieThis_screenshot.png".

    * If the user doesn't type a movie in (input is undefined), the program will output data for the movie 'Mr. Nobody.'
+    * Screenshot of command and output: "../screenshots/movieThis_blank_screenshot.png".

 4. `do-what-it-says`

    * LIRI will take the text inside of random.txt file and then use it to call one of LIRI's commands.
      * The default is set to run `spotify-this-song` for "I Want it That Way," (as follows the text in `random.txt`).
+     * Screenshot of command and output: "../screenshots/doWhatItSays_screenshot.png".

+5. You can also checkout out the log.txt file for previous searches.